heraldapp/datadriventeam.org/src/content/210-capture.md

 To be able to take a data-driven approach to analyzing customer feedback, it is important that every single customer conversation is tagged.
 When you selectively tag conversations, any decisions made on the basis of those tags will be susceptible to bias.

 <div class="hint">
 <p>Again, it's OK to start slow here.
-Start with tagging a few conversations a week and scale up as the data-driven approach proves it's value to your team.</p>
+Start with tagging a few conversations a week and scale up as the data-driven approach proves its value to your team.</p>
 </div>

 > If you have a lot of feedback, it's hard to parse all of that.
 As we grow and more users come in, it's impossible for all of it to come into mind quickly.
-We needed a system boils down every conversation to the core piece of feedback with the user.
+We needed a system that boils down every conversation to the core piece of feedback with the user.
 >
 > _Rajiv Ayyangar, Co-Founder and CEO of [Tandem](https://tandem.chat)_